Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Infinitesimal rigidity

-\begin{lemma} Let $\lambda$ be a measured lamination, and $F_{|\lambda|}$ the face defined in \cref{face}.
-Then $F_{|\lambda|}$ has exposed face height $3g-4$ if and only if either $\lambda$ is a weighted simple closed curve or the minimal supporting surface of $\lambda$ is either a torus with one hole or a sphere with four holes. \end{lemma} \begin{proof} We first observe that by \cref{exposed}, the exposed faces correspond one-to-one to the supports of measured laminations on $S$, and from the definition, for two measured laminations $\lambda$ and $\mu$, the inclusion $F_{|\lambda|} \subsetneqq F_{|\mu|}$ holds if and only if $|\lambda|\supsetneqq |\mu|$.
+\begin{lemma} Let $\lambda$ be a measured lamination and let $F_{|\lambda|}$ be the face it defines by \cref{face}.
+Then $F_{|\lambda|}$ has exposed face height $3g-4$ if and only if either $\lambda$ is a weighted simple closed curve or the minimal supporting surface of $\lambda$ is either a torus with one hole or a sphere with four holes. \end{lemma} \begin{proof} We first observe that by \cref{exposed}, the exposed faces correspond one-to-one to the unmeasured laminations on $S$, and that from the definition, given two measured laminations $\lambda$ and $\mu$, the inclusion $F_{|\lambda|} \subsetneqq F_{|\mu|}$ holds if and only if $|\lambda|\supsetneqq |\mu|$.
 Therefore a descending sequence of length $n$ corresponds to an ascending sequence of supports of measured laminations of length $n$.
 Since a measured lamination can have at most $3g-3$ components, such an ascending sequence always has length at most $3g-4$.

 If $\lambda$ is a weighted simple closed curve, then we can extend $|\lambda|$ to a pants decomposition $c_1\sqcup \dots \sqcup c_{3g-3}$ of $S$ with $c_1=|\lambda|$.
 This shows that $F_{|\lambda|}$ has exposed face height at least $3g-4$, and hence equal to $3g-4$ by a remark in the preceding paragraph.
-If $\lambda$ has a torus with one hole $T$ as minimal supporting surface, then adding to $\lambda$ a maximal system of disjoint closed geodesics in $S \setminus \mathrm{Int} T$, we get a measured lamination consisting of $3g-3$ components.
+If $\lambda$ has a torus with one hole $T$ as minimal supporting surface, then, adding to $\lambda$ a maximal system of disjoint closed geodesics in $S \setminus \mathrm{Int} T$, we get a measured lamination consisting of $3g-3$ components.
 This gives an ascending sequence of $3g-3$ supports of measured laminations.
 The same holds in the case when $\lambda$ has a sphere with four holes as its minimal supporting surface.
-Therefore in both cases $F_{|\lambda|}$ has exposed face height equal to $3g-4$ as in the case of weighted simple closed curve.
+Therefore in both cases $F_{|\lambda|}$ has exposed face height equal to $3g-4$, as in the case of weighted simple closed curve.
 Thus we have proved the \lq if ' part.